What Kathryn Was Really Thinking During The 'Southern Charm' Finale

-The road to the Southern Charm season 5 finale has been a long and bumpy one for Kathryn Dennis, who has proven herself to everyone on the cast of the hit Bravo show.
-Kathryn has even made peace with Thomas Ravenel for the sake of their children, but at Patricia Altschul’s Winter Ball, she thought her first face to face with Altschul would be the toughest thing she would have to face.
-Boy, was she wrong about that as she got blindsided once again by Ravenel’s date.
+The road to the Southern Charm Season 5 finale has been a long and bumpy one for Kathryn Dennis, who has proven herself to everyone on the cast of the hit Bravo show.
+Kathryn has even made peace with Thomas Ravenel for the sake of their children, but at Patricia Altschul’s Winter Ball, she thought her first face-to-face with Altschul would be the toughest thing she would have to face.
+Boy, was she wrong about that, as she got blindsided once again by Ravenel’s date, Ashley Jacobs.

-Dennis took some time to walk me through the finer points of the event at the Hibernian Hall in Charleston that ended in an unpleasant confrontation with ex Thomas Ravenel’s season 5 plus one.
+Dennis took some time to walk the Inquisitr through the finer points of the event at the Hibernian Hall in Charleston that ended in an unpleasant confrontation with ex Thomas Ravenel’s Season 5 girlfriend, Ashley Jacobs.

 Watching Kathryn preparing to head to the Winter Ball, fans of Southern Charm could easily see that the leggy redhead wanted everything to go well to set the tone with Mrs. Altschul, even reading her etiquette book.

 “I felt a ton of anxiety.
 There were multiple facets surrounding the winter ball that contributed to it: Seeing Patricia face to face for the first time in years.
 I knew Thomas’ girlfriend would be in attendance and she hadn’t spoken to me since HHI (Hilton Head Island).
 Not to mention this was a white tie and the last thing I wanted to happen would be drama that would cause Patricia to feel differently about opening up to me.
-I can control myself, I cannot control others.”
+I can control myself, I cannot control others,” she admitted.

-Having two people at the event that could throw your evening off the track could be tricky, but were you more concerned about things going wrong with Patricia or Ashley?
+Inquisitr: Having two people at the event that could throw your evening off the track could be tricky, but were you more concerned about things going wrong with Patricia or Ashley?

 “Patricia.
 Historically, Ashley has been unpredictable and so I expect her to remain that way.
 She’s a simpleton.”

-Being there with Shep seemed to make things better.
+Inquisitr: Being there with Shep seemed to make things better.
 Did his presence put you more at ease?

 “Absolutely.
 Shep has an ability to put me at ease in stressful situations.
 He makes me laugh as well as everyone around me so I knew any situations or dynamics that would have a degree of awkwardness would be much less tense being with him.”